mtlynch/mediagoblin/docs/source/siteadmin/theming.rst

 Set up your webserver to serve theme assets
 -------------------------------------------

-If you followed the nginx setup example in :ref:`webserver-config` you should already have theme asset setup.
-However, if you set up your server config with an older version of mediagoblin and the mediagoblin docs, it's possible you don't have the "theme static files" alias, so double check to make sure that section is there if you are having problems.
+If you followed the Nginx setup example in :ref:`webserver-config` you should already have theme asset setup.
+However, if you set up your server config with an older version of MediaGoblin and the MediaGoblin docs, it's possible you don't have the "theme static files" alias, so double check to make sure that section is there if you are having problems.